 1 Describe some of the ways in which Gibraltar is connected to other places around the world using evidence from this picture.
 Are there other likely connections that are not shown in this picture?
 Source 1 Gibraltar is a compact country at the southern tip of Spain.
-Its coastal location and access to many countries means it has been a highly sought-after territory over the course of history.
+Its means it has been a highly sought-after territory over the course of history.